 Q: What’s the difference between Metro and SORTA?A: The Southwest Ohio Regional Transit Authority (SORTA) operates Metro buses and smaller Access buses for people whose disabilities prevent their use of Metro’s regular service.

-SORTA is a political subdivision of the State of Ohio and is governed by a 13-member volunteer citizens’ board of trustees.
-Seven trustees are appointed by the City of Cincinnati and six are appointed by Hamilton County.
-Hamilton County appoints three of its own trustees plus one each representing Butler, Clermont and Warren counties.
-The funding relationship between SORTA and the City is established by the City/SORTA Agreement of 1973.
+SORTA is a political subdivision of the State of Ohio and is governed by a 16-member volunteer citizens’ board of trustees.
+Eleven trustees are appointed by Hamilton County and five are appointed by the City of Cincinnati.
+Three of the Hamilton County appointees are non-voting trustees representing Butler, Clermont, and Warren counties.

 Q: Does Metro make a profit?A: Metro is a non-profit public service, not a for-profit company.
 About two-thirds of Metro’s operating budget comes from local, state and federal tax revenue, and about one-third comes from fares paid by our customers.

-Q: How many buses does Metro have, how much does a bus cost, and how does Metro pay for buses?A: Metro’s fleet includes over 410 vehicles, consisting of 346 fixed-route buses, 2 trolley buses, and 44 Access vehicles.
+Q: How many buses does Metro have, how much does a bus cost, and how does Metro pay for buses?A: Metro’s fleet includes over 414 vehicles, consisting of 357 fixed-route buses, and 57 Access vehicles.
 All buses have bike racks on the front and almost all have wheelchair lifts or ramps and security camera systems.

 A new bus costs more than $450,000.
 Most of the funding (80-100%) to buy them comes from federal grant dollars, supplemented by state and local capital funds.
 If federal funds are used, the federal government requires Metro to keep each bus a minimum of 12 years or until the vehicle logs about 500,000 miles.